Public Storage: 2000-present

-Operations

-Public Storage is the largest self-storage brand in the US.
-As of 2022, there were 2,836 Public Storage locations in the United States.
-There are 193 locations in Europe; European locations are operated by Shurgard Europe, which Public Storage owns 49 percent of.
-There are also 2,546 office parks operated by PS Business Parks, which Public Storage owns a 42 percent interest in.
-The largest self-storage business in Canada is operated by a separate company that is allowed to use the Public Storage brand.

-Self-storage locations tend to be in dense clusters in major cities, especially near freeways and intersections.
-Public Storage has very few employees for a company of its size.
-Customer access to each storage location is automated.
-Some locations have on-site property managers residing who are paid close to minimum wage to monitor the facility, without having to pay utilities or rent.
+In December 2013, the company acquired a 44-property portfolio from Stor-All Storage for $430 million.

+In December 2020, the company acquired 36 properties containing 3.6 million net rentable square feet from Beyond Self Storage for $528 million.

+In April 2021, the company acquired the 48-property ezStorage portfolio, with properties in the Washington metropolitan area, for $1.8 billion.

+In December 2021, the company acquired All Storage, owner of 56 self-storage properties containing 7.5 million net rentable square feet primarily in the Dallas-Fort Worth market, for $1.5 billion.

+In February 2023, the company bid to acquire Life Storage but was outbid by Extra Space Storage.

+In September 2023, the company acquired Simply Self Storage, with 127 properties comprising 9 million rentable square feet, from affiliates of The Blackstone Group, for $2.2 billion.

+Controversies and legal issues

-Failure to pay rental fees
+Auctions of property after failure to pay rent

 The contents of a storage unit are put up for auction if the rental fees are not paid for sixty days.
 Although the TV show Storage Wars created increased interest in the auctions, most units do not contain anything of substantial economic value.
-Sometimes auctioning the renter's property can result in disputes between Public Storage and the renter.

 In 2007, a customer's belongings were auctioned for non-payment while he was serving the US military in Iraq.
 After receiving negative publicity, Public Storage apologized and gave him $8,000 as compensation for his sold belongings.